-The Orchestral Instrument Performance major provides preparation for graduate study, a ministry in church music or a career as a private studio instructor or symphony musician.
+The Orchestral Instrument Performance major provides preparation for graduate study, and a career as a professional studio teacher and musician.
 It offers breadth and specialization in music combined with a solid liberal arts core.
-Degree programs are available in one of the following standard orchestral instruments: bassoon, cello, clarinet, double bass, euphonium, flute, French horn, harp, oboe, percussion, saxophone, trombone, trumpet, tuba, viola or violin.
 The program requires small ensemble, band or orchestra participation and features junior and senior recitals.
-This program prescribes 65 hours in the major.
+This program prescribes 65 credits in the major and supports the University's goal to build Christlike character in the lives of our students.